Interview With Chris-Craft's Stephen Hesse

 In March 2001, Stephen Heese and his former Harvard business school classmate, Stephen Julius, who had been looking for an opportunity to work together for a while acquired Chris-Craft's boatyard from Genmar.
 Shortly after they bought the Chris-Craft brand name from its owner NewsCorp for an alleged $3 million, widely seen as something of a coup.
 Julius already had a proven record in the classic boat business, having bought, turned around, and sold Italy's Riva boats for $34 million.
 The new owners timing has been somewhat challenged by a troubled economy.
 They initially cut the number of models from 16 to just six, concentrating on the classic lines of yesteryear, though they have slowly been adding to that count in recent years.

-The latest fishing boats offer it all: storage for the toys, pylons for tow sports, and bow ladders to hit the beach
+The latest fishing boats offer more storage, pylons for tow sports, and bow ladders to hit the beach

-Watersports boats now allow a bigger wake along with a higher attachment for the towrope, to provide extra lift during jumps
+Watersports boats now allow a bigger wake along with a higher attachment for the towrope

-Using the engine's tilt function to properly trim a planing-hull boat increases stability, fuel efficiency, and safety
+Using the engine's tilt function to properly trim a planing-hull boat increases stability and efficiency